Stride (bus rapid transit): Construction

 The $2.35 billion budget for the Stride program was approved by the Sound Transit Board in July 2023.
 The scheduled opening dates were delayed by another year due to increased project risks identified by Sound Transit.
-The first major project, the three-level Northeast 85th Street interchange and station in Kirkland, began construction in September 2023.
-It replaces an existing cloverleaf interchange east of downtown Kirkland with two roundabouts that segregate HOT lane traffic and include stops for the intersecting RapidRide K Line.
+The first major project, the three-level Northeast 85th Street interchange and station in Kirkland, began construction in September 2023 and was opened to traffic in May 2026.
+It replaced an existing cloverleaf interchange east of downtown Kirkland with two roundabouts that segregate HOT lane traffic and will include stops for the intersecting RapidRide K Line.

 Construction on other stations is began in 2025 with the Hoffman Construction Company as the general contractor for all Stride shelters and furnishings.
 Guy F. Atkinson Construction was awarded the contract to construct the station platforms and roadway improvements, including a queue jump lane in Bothell, for the S3 Line in August 2025.
-Another contractor, Pivetta Brothers Construction, was awarded the $27 million bid to construct stations on the S3 Line beginning in 2026.
-The S3 Line on SR 522 and S1 Line on the south half of I-405 are scheduled to open in 2028; the S2 Line on the north half of I-405 is scheduled to open in 2029.
+Another contractor, Pivetta Brothers Construction, was awarded the $27 million bid to construct stations on the S3 Line.
+The S3 Line project began construction in February 2026 and is scheduled to open in 2028.
+The S1 Line on the south half of I-405 is also scheduled to open in 2028; the S2 Line on the north half of I-405 is scheduled to open in 2029.
 The Stride system is projected to carry 19,200 to 25,800 passengers on the I-405 corridor.